Air Quality and Health Information

 Smart Exercise

-Smart exercise includes changing the time of day, location and/or the level of your activity, so you won't be exposed to high levels of pollution.
+Smart exercise includes changing any of the following: the time of day, location or the level of your activity.
+These changes will help reduce your exposure to pollution.

 Change the time of the day:

-• Particle pollution, however, can be high at any time of the day; although it is usually higher in the morning.
-So avoid exercising during high particle pollution levels by postponing exercise until the afternoon.
-Particle pollution tends to be higher in the summer and winter, but lower in the spring and fall.
+• Particle pollution, however, can be high at any time of day, especially during smoke events.
+Normally, it is higher in the morning.
+In those circumstances, postponing exercise until the afternoon would reduce your exposure to pollution.
+Particle pollution is more often higher during summer and winter and less frequent during the spring and fall.

 Change your location:

-You can protect your health even more by finding a healthier route for your walk or jog - one which avoids busy roads.
+You can protect your health even more by finding a healthier route, one which avoids busy roads, for your walk or jog.

 Change your activity level: